Homepage News Updates Star Guide Horoscopes Nude Horoscopes Tarotscopes Compatibility Astro Shop Guest Book

 Ninth House

-The ninth chart segment, governing higher learning, religious education, long distance travel, lawyers, legal affairs and publishing.
+The ninth chart segment, governing higher learning, religious education,

 Nocturnal